-The Apple Pencil is an Apple-developed wireless stylus that works with various models of the iPad, including all models of the iPad Pro.
-It is a low-latency stylus that features pressure sensitivity and angle detection, and when used, the iPad will reject a user's palm input.
+The Apple Pencil is an Apple-developed wireless stylus that works with various iPad models, including all editions of the iPad Pro.
+It is a low-latency stylus with pressure sensitivity and angle detection.
+When using the Apple Pencil, the iPad will reject a user's palm input.

-The first-generation Apple Pencil was released alongside the first-generation iPad Pro.
+The first-generation Apple Pencil released alongside the first-generation iPad Pro in 2015.
 It connects to compatible iPad models via Bluetooth and can be charged using the iPad's Lightning port, or via a Lightning cable when used in conjunction with the included adapter.
 On a full charge, the Apple Pencil will last for roughly 12 hours.
 15 seconds of charging time enables the Apple Pencil to perform for up to 30 minutes.

 The second-generation Apple Pencil works with the third-generation and fourth-generation iPad Pro.
-It features a flattened section to prevent the stylus from rolling when placed on a flat surface and eschews the Lightning connector for wireless charging.
-It also boasts tap-sensitive areas that can be configured to perform functions within apps.
+It features a flattened section to prevent the stylus from rolling when placed on a flat surface.
+It also eschews the Lightning connector for wireless charging and boasts tap-sensitive areas that can be configured to perform functions within apps.

 AppleInsider's review of the 2020 model gave it a 4 out of 5 rating.
 We praised the premium design that carried over from the previous model, Magic Keyboard support, and LiDAR for AR apps.
 We were less enthusiastic about how incremental the update was, including its lack of notable performance improvements.

 On the pro-level model's improvements over time: